 This website is dedicated to just my S.I.-style work.
 To read about my other styles including “spa relaxation” and the so-called “deep tissue,” see wintersbodyworks.com; see also my section on evidence-based massage.
-I don’t do actual Rolfing, but a form of myofascial branded as MIPA; see How my work differs from “Rolfing”.
+I don’t do actual Rolfing, but a simplified form of myofascial branded as MIPA; see How my work differs from “Rolfing”.

 Where do you work?

 Though I’m on-call for referrals from The Spiritual Spa in Niagara Falls, and though I can do in-home visits where necessary or for group events, I mostly work out of my home studio in St Catharines.
 I’m located on the eastern edge of town (near Welland Canal Lock 3 and Hartzel Road).
 For chair massage and corporate clients, I will come to your office.

 What do I wear?